88joonyc/88joonyc/README.md

 <br/><br/>Fun facts:
-- 🏍  If I'm not coding or eating, I'm either riding or fixing my café racer.
+- 🏍  If I'm not coding or eating, I'm either riding or fixing my café racer

 ### What I've learned so far..